hand-drawn visual showing a person reflecting on purpose — representing how graphic facilitation helps teams find meaning and alignment

 Scribing: a core practice in graphic facilitation

-Empathy, curiosity, and neutrality guide the scribe in knowing what to draw and when to draw it.
+Empathy, questioning and neutrality guide the scribe in choosing what to draw and when.

 95% of how we perceive and connect to the world happens through vision.